 In cases where risk management strategies are implemented along with an environmental release, monitoring may be used to evaluate the effectiveness of these risk management strategies.

 General monitoring is used in some approaches to account for effects that were not anticipated in the risk assessment.
 General monitoring starts with general observations of changes in indicators and parameters, such as assessment endpoints, which are often defined within national protection goals or are related to the conservation and sustainable use of biological diversity, taking into account risks to human health.
 In case changes that could lead to an adverse effect are detected through general monitoring, possible causes for the observed changes are examined and, where appropriate, a more specific hypothesis is developed and tested to establish whether or not a causal relationship exists between LMO(s) and the adverse effect, and be followed up by case-specific monitoring or further research.
-General monitoring may utilize programmes already established for purposes not specific to LMOs for the surveillance of broader protection goals and assessment endpoints wherever possible.
+General monitoring may utilize existing monitoring networks' for purposes not specific to LMOs for the surveillance of broader protection goals and assessment endpoints wherever possible

 DEVELOPMENT OF A MONITORING PLAN